 Taxes are, unfortunately, a part of every financial decision.
 Like it or not, Uncle Sam’s greedy fingers reach into your pocket with every paycheck and each dollar of investment earnings.

-- Withdraw penalty-free from your traditional IRA to pay higher education expenses for yourself, your children, or grandchildren.
+- You can withdraw a certain amount of money penalty-free from your traditional IRA to pay higher education expenses for yourself, your children, or grandchildren.
 You’ll have to pay tax on the withdrawals at your regular income tax rate, but no early withdrawal penalty will apply.
+(Here are four tips to slay the monster cost of college.)

 - File a tax return every year you are due a refund.
 If your earnings are so low that you are not required to file, you’ll need to file a return in order to claim a refund of withheld income taxes.
 If you wait more than two years to file, the IRS is not required to issue you a check.